 When the tide pulls back before a tsunami hits, they say that the beach is littered with beautiful starfish.
-Often people go down onto the beach and collect these star-shaped echinoderms, admiring their bright colours.
-In the distance, however the power of the ensuing wave builds.
+Often people go down to the beach and collect these star-shaped echinoderms, admiring their bright colours.
+In the distance, however, the power of the ensuing wave builds.

 Reading the newspapers last week as the results of the National Senior Certificate (matric) were released felt a little bit like watching those people on the beach, happily collecting starfish.
 75.1% of learners who wrote the matric exams passed them.
 Our politicians cheered, and we celebrated the astounding triumphs of high-performing students – particularly those who achieved against all odds.

 Learners who were the first in their families to matriculate, who not only achieved multiple distinctions, but who will go on to study fields such as astrophysics.
 Learners who attended rural schools that didn’t have enough teachers for all subjects, but who aced the toughies like Mathematics and the Sciences.